 The recreational sports program at Caldwell University provides an opportunity for all Caldwell students, faculty, and staff to participate in sports at a recreational level and to maintain a healthy lifestyle.
-Recreational sports events may include basketball, soccer, flag football, corn hole and open gym.
-Fitness classes vary, but have included kickboxing, yoga, and Zumba.
+Recreational sports events include basketball, soccer, volleyball, dodgeball, wiffle ball and flag football tournaments and leagues.
+Fitness classes such as kickboxing, yoga, and Zumba are also offered.